38. Slovenia and Croatia – 2014

 Korchula

 Korchula is a small island town.
-It’s old town streets are laid out like a fish skeleton.
+Its old town streets are laid out like a fish skeleton.
 The main north/south road is the main bone and the side streets are perpendicular to it.
 There are shops and restaurants on most streets.
 Along the water, on both the east and west sides are restaurants with views of the Adriatic.

 It was 11:45 AM and we decided to stay on top for 15 minutes to hear the noon bells.
 Wow!
 They started about 11:57 and rang for the 3 minutes.
 Then at noon, a hammer banged on the bells for 12 counts.
 It was awesome.